Abhirup188/Optical-Character-Recognition-OCR-Engine-using-CNNs/README.md

 Visuals: See the notebook for confusion matrices and sample predictions.

-Built by [Your Name] - Mechanical Engineering & Robotics Specialist
+Built by [Abhirup Chakraborty] - Mechanical Engineering & Robotics Specialist